enkidevs/curriculum/blockchain/fundamentals/ethereum-i/what-are-smart-contracts.md

 **Smart contracts** are Ethereum's code files.
 They would be useless without Ethereum Virtual Machine.
 EVM is a runtime environment for executing compiled smart contracts: EVM does not run Solidity directly, but rather runs the *bytecode* obtained by compiling `.sol` files[1].

-Here's an example of a Solidity smart contract:
+Here's an example of a Solidity smart contract.
+We'll cover in-depth what each keyword means later on:
 ```javascript
 pragma solidity ^0.4.23;